 A: You shouldn't take Effexor if you are taking another drug used to treat depression called a Monoamine Oxidase Inhibitor (MAOI), or if you have stopped taking an MAOI in the last 14 days.
 Taking Effexor and an MAOI within a short time period can result in serious and even fatal reactions including high body temperature, coma, and seizures.

 A: Stopping Effexor suddenly can result in harmful side effects.
 Your doctor should slowly decrease your dose.
 Other health risks associated with Effexor use include suicidal thoughts or actions, high blood pressure or faster heartbeat, bleeding problems, mania, seizures, weight loss, and sexual problems.
 If you are or may become pregnant, Effexor may cause other health problems.
 For more information, see the Antidepressants and Pregnancy article.

 A: Other common side effects from using Effexor include:

 A: Tell your doctor about all known medical conditions, especially if you have liver, kidney, or heart disease, or glaucoma.
 Also, tell your doctor if you are pregnant or if you breastfeed or plan to breastfeed your baby.

 A: If you plan to drink alcohol or use marijuana while taking Effexor, talk to your doctor first.
 Prescription medications, including Effexor, can increase the effects of alcohol on your body, such as becoming dizzy and difficulty concentrating.

-A: If you experienced any serious complications while taking Effexor, including giving birth to a child with birth defects, you should consult with a product liability attorney to discuss your legal options.
+A: If you experienced any serious complications while taking Effexor, including giving birth to a child with birth defects, you may be able to file a claim.
 A birth defect injury suit will allow you to pursue damages related to your child's condition, including compensation for any medical expenses or pain and suffering your child has endured.
-To learn more about your claim, get in touch with an attorney for a free Effexor claim review.
+You should consider consulting with a product liability attorney to discuss your legal options.

 Contact a qualified product liability attorney to make sure your rights are protected.